Get advice

 When you say the vendor handles the database, have you ever seen, in writing, exactly what they monitor, back up, and would restore, and how fast?
 If not, you may be relying on a responsibility that nobody has actually accepted.

 We run a free, read-only check that tells you the real state of those vendor-supplied databases, independent of who was assumed to be watching them.
+And if one of those assumptions has already bitten, we pick up exactly there.
 Assumptions are comfortable right up until the day you test one.

 ← All posts